 Rashbam: And I thank you for graciously conceding the argument to me!

 Matt Slick: Ah, then according to your system of thought, we all win.
 Yeah!
 I like what you have done.
 You've invalidated rational discussion.
 Well done.

-Matt Slick: Is this what you're atheism leads to, irrationality?
+Matt Slick: Is this what your atheism leads to--irrationality?